splunk/splunk-operator/docs/Ingress.md

 The following ingress example yaml configures Splunk Web as well as HEC as an operator installed service.
 HEC is exposed via ssl and Splunk Web is non-ssl.

+* TLS to the ingress controller is configured in the `tls:` section of the yaml and `secretName` references a valid [TLS secret](https://kubernetes.io/docs/concepts/configuration/secret/#tls-secrets).
+* For any backend service that has TLS enabled, a corresponding `nginx.org/ssl-services annotation` is required.

 Create Ingress
 ```yaml
 apiVersion: extensions/v1beta1